spyrtan/stock-prediction-models-comparison/README.md

 - `arima_model.pkl` (Pickle file for ARIMA model)

 ## `notebooks/`
 This directory is for experimental work in Jupyter notebooks.
-You can use it to try out preprocessing steps, visualizations, and various analysis techniques.

 A typical file in this folder could be:

-- **`EDA.ipynb`** – For Exploratory Data Analysis, where you examine the data, visualize it, and start thinking about feature engineering.
+- **`EDA.ipynb`** – For Exploratory Data Analysis

 ## `src/`
 This folder contains the main logic of the project, with Python scripts for preprocessing, training, evaluating, and saving models.